 Participants in this course learn to perform one and two-rescuer CPR on adults, infants and children.
 The use of an automated extended defibrillator (AED), resuscitation mask and the Heimlich maneuver are also covered.

-According to the U.S. Bureau of Labor Statistics, employment of cardiovascular technologists and technicians was expected to grow by 24 percent between 2008 and 2018; however, due to basic EKG procedure training being offered to other medical employees, fewer EKG technicians may be needed (www.bls.gov).
-Salary for cardiovascular technologists and technicians was $55,210 in 2014.
+According to the U.S. Bureau of Labor Statistics, employment of cardiovascular technologists and technicians was expected to grow by 22% between 2014 and 2024; however, due to basic EKG procedure training being offered to other medical employees, fewer EKG technicians may be needed (www.bls.gov).
+The median salary for cardiovascular technologists and technicians was $54,880 in 2015.